Metro, Politics, Newton

 Newton Housing Partnership Updates Members on Collaboration with Local Nonprofits

-Newton Housing Partnership evaluated programs and updated members on projects going on in the city in its monthly meeting on Tuesday night.
+Newton Housing Partnership evaluated programs and updated members on projects ranging from homeless shelters to new housing developments.

 Director Gamuchirai Madzima detailed the growth of Newton Thrive, the program providing mentorship and a monthly income of $250 to low-income Newton residents of Newton negatively impacted by the pandemic.